Names for Pet Hedgehogs, Porcupines, and Tenrecs

 Legality of Porcupines, Hedgehogs, and Tenrecs

 Unfortunately these animals are not legal to keep in all states and cities.
-Hedgehogs are illegal as pets in California, Pennsylvania, and they require a special permit in Maine and New Jersey.
+Hedgehogs are illegal as pets in California and Pennsylvania, and they require a special permit in Maine and New Jersey.
 Porcupines are not legal in even more states, as you may have guessed, due to being highly uncommon animals.
 Tenrecs tend to be illegal in states that have 'approved species' lists, especially since very few people have heard of them.

 These animals should not be illegal in any state.
 They do not pose any conceivable threat to public safety, there is a low risk they will escape and survive outdoors to establish feral populations, and no severe zoonotic diseases are associated with them.